 “Of course this is an age old tactic of using scapegoats but it also shows that Julian Assange seriously challenged power in a way that other corporate media outlets have never challenged.”

 The role of corporate media, therefore, is “not to inform people, but rather, to make money.
 That’s why they’re corporate media”, says Norton, adding that “certain corporate media have access to U.S intelligence agencies.
 The Washington Post who changed their slogan to ‘democracy dies in darkness’, is owned by the richest man on earth, Jeff Bezos who owns The Washington Post and has contracts with the CIA etc. So they have a direct line to U.S. intelligence agencies.
 Corporate media outlets like the New York Times and Wall Street Journal are part of the US power structure and part of how the government operates.
-There is symbiotic relationship between the two where The New York Times profits off of unofficial and official government leaks.
+There is a symbiotic relationship between the two where The New York Times profits off of unofficial and official government leaks.

 Consequently, a corporate capitalist media motivated by profit are best served by attacking whistle blowing journalists like Assange who present a potential threat to pre-existing power relations which the media and political establishments both benefit from.
 Assange has shone a light on this mutually beneficial relationship and how ineffectual the corporate media has been in bringing power to account.